JXG052/Console-Finances/Instructions.md

 * The average of the **changes** in Profit/Losses over the entire period.
   * You will need to track what the total change in profits are from month to month and then find the average.
+  // JG COMMENT:
+      // For loop, find difference between each index.
+        // calc the sumOftheDifferences
+        // divide sumOfDifferences/numberOfMonths;
   * (`Total/Number of months`)

 * The greatest increase in profits (date and amount) over the entire period.